-Identifiable intangible assets attributable to businesses acquired in 2022 and 2021 have been valued at \$65.9 million and \$70.6 million, respectively, and consist of customer relationships, trade names, and contract backlog.
+Identifiable intangible assets attributable to businesses acquired in 2023 and 2022 have been valued at \$59.2 million and \$65.9 million, respectively, and consist of customer relationships, trade names, and contract backlog.
 See Note 4 - Acquisitions of Businesses of the notes to consolidated financial statements for additional information with respect to acquisitions.

 Identifiable intangible assets are amortized in a manner that best approximates the pattern in which the economic benefits of such assets are consumed, which is generally on a straight-line basis.
-The weighted average amortization periods for the unamortized balances remaining are, in the aggregate, approximately 7.00 years, which are comprised of the following: 7.25 years for customer relationships, 7.00 years for trade names, 4.75 years for developed technology/vendor network, and 1.00 year for contract backlog.
+The weighted average amortization periods for the unamortized balances remaining are, in the aggregate, approximately 7.00 years, which are comprised of the following: 7.25 years for customer relationships, 5.75 years for trade names, and 3.75 years for developed technology/vendor network.

-Amortization expense related to identifiable intangible assets with finite lives was \$61.3 million, \$64.1 million, and \$60.0 million for the years ended December 31, 2022, 2021, and 2020, respectively.
-The following table presents the estimated future amortization expense of identifiable intangible assets in the following years (in thousands):
+Amortization expense related to identifiable intangible assets with finite lives was \$67.1 million, \$61.3 million, and \$64.1 million for the years ended December 31, 2023, 2022, and 2021, respectively.